-So you are in training, building up for the big day.
+So you’re training for the big day.
 Can massage help?

-People often think a massage will be useful after a big event, but that isn’t going to improve your performance.
+People often think a massage will be useful after a big event, but how can it improve your performance?
 Building a few massage treatments into your training plan might just help you keep on form.

 So how can massage help?